apreshill/pxt-primetime/README.md

 ```bash
 uv sync
 ```
-This will automatically install all dependencies listed above, including the spaCy English model (`en-core-web-sm`) required for sentence splitting.
+This will automatically install all dependencies listed above.

    **If you already have Pixeltable installed**, `uv sync` will upgrade it to the required version (>=0.5.6) along with all other dependencies.